aaronsaray/utilities/README.md

 This reads in a podcast of No Compromises, develops a visualization, and creates social media images in the same location as the file.

-Run `laravel/artisan make:podcast-images` and be prepared to submit the location of the mp3 file for the podcast.
+Run `laravel/artisan make:podcast-prepare` after you've placed your MP3 file in `laravel/storage/podcast`.
+It will prompt you to confirm which file and what the title is.
+All generated files will be placed in the same directory.

 The names of the types of images will indicate their usages.